aaron-613/solace-rest-get-queue/README.md

 ### REST Messaging

-If the Message VPN is configured with Messaging Mode, the initiating REST requestor must prepend the REST verb + `/` to the front of the URL.
+If the Message VPN is configured with Messaging Mode, the initiating REST requestor must do a few different things:
+- Prepend the REST verb + `/` to the front of the URL
+- REST Messaging mode doesn't support URL query parameters, any required params must be passed as a JSON payload
+- Supply a reply header: `solace-reply-wait-time-in-ms`
+- Ensure Content-Type is set correctly

 E.g.:
 ```
-curl -u clientName:password http://localhost:9000/POST/restQ/bind/q1 -X POST
+curl -u clientName:password http://localhost:9000/POST/restQ/con/cb4faa8e-e330-44a0-94d5-fc3ff4d78d42 -X POST -d '{"format":"pretty"}' -H 'solace-reply-wait-time-in-ms: 5000' -H 'content-type: application/json'
 ```

 # Getting Started